WebexCC-SA/SkillBuilder/docs/sesson1.md

    >

 2. Click Beautify
+   > !!!
+Note
-   > Note that shipTo and BillTo have additional JSON objects in them.
+      "shipTo" and "billTo" have additional JSON objects in them.
    >
    > What is the JSON path for the ship to state?
    >